stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 ---
-title: Oscillation
+title: Trigonometry
 parent: Game Dev Math
 nav_order: 5
 ---

 <!--prettier-ignore-start-->
-# Oscillation and Trigonometry
+# Trigonometry
 {: .no_toc }

-Trigonometry is the mathematics of right-angle triangles.

-We can use trig to simulate waves, swinging motions, and springs.
+Trigonometry is the mathematics of right-angle triangles and circles.
+We can use trig to simulate angular motion and waves.
+It can also be used to convert between different coordinate systems.

 ## Table of Contents
 {: .no_toc .text-delta }